SyahrilDanial/Final-Project-Web-App/README.md

 As the project title suggests, this web application allows the user to rent video games online.

 ## OBJECTIVE
+1. Can allow user to rent one kind of online games at the time.

 ## FEATURES AND FUNCTIONALITY